-April the Giraffe (finally) gave birth to her baby on April 15, 2017.
+Want to give birth like an animal?
+April the Giraffe gave birth to her baby on April 15, 2017.
 April was a birth warrior!
 Not only was she able to give birth while a million people watched via live streaming video, but she successfully pushed out a one hundred something pound giraffe out of her vagina.
 Amazing.
-Want to give birth like April?

 Here’s April’s story and what I learned from watching her give birth.

-Tips on How to Give Birth Like April (the Giraffe)
+Tips on How to Give Birth Like an Animal

 Dump the “Due Date”